mri4all/component_list/README.md

-# Components List for MRI4ALL Zeugmatron Z1
+# Component List for MRI4ALL Zeugmatron Z1

 > [!IMPORTANT]
 > The list of components is still being updated and incomplete.
 We will also try to add supplier information.